 - Citrus Swaps: Try lime or orange for a twist.

-- Berry Substitutes: Raspberries or strawberries make great stand-ins.
+- Berry Substitutes: Raspberries or strawberries are also nice.

-- Frozen Kefir Popsicles: Pour the mix into molds for a grab-and-go probiotic treat.
+- Frozen Kefir Popsicles: Pour the mix into molds for an easy probiotic treat.

-It's a healthy, refreshing, and flavorful treat that’s also good for your gut.
-Keep a batch of kefir in the fridge, and you’re always a few steps away from probiotic dessert bliss.
+It's a healthy and refreshing treat that’s a little different from the usual frozen yogurt.
+Keep a batch of kefir in the fridge, and you’re always a few steps away from dessert bliss.

 More Frozen Desserts: